 An early start for the awesome ride from Pokhara deep into the Annapurna Conservation Area.
 There are several features that make the Annapurna region a unique place in the world.
 It contains the world’s deepest river gorge - Kali Gandaki Gorge, which is 3 miles long and 1.5 miles wide, a valley with fossils from the Tethys Sea dating 60 million years ago.
 The region also contains the world’s largest rhododendron forest in Ghorepani.
 Tilicho lake, located in Manang – north of Annapurna massif, is the world’s highest altitude fresh water lake.

-We will take our time as some of the route is off-road (gravel).
+We will take our time as much of the route is off-road (gravel, sand and mud).

-This is another day off-road as we visit the sacred temple at Muktinath.
+Amazingly the road from Kagbeni to the sacred temple at Muktinath is well surfaced tarmac.
 Situated at an altitude of 3,710 meters (12,172 feet) at the base of the Thorong La mountain pass in the Mustang district, Muktinath is a highly venerated sacred place for both Hindus and Buddhists.
-The road is exciting the scenery unforgettable and the local people are extremely welcoming.
+The road is exciting, the scenery unforgettable and the local people are extremely welcoming.
 A day you will never forget.

 Another great days riding as we head back to civilisation.
 We will take some time to explore some of the lovely villages on the way back to Pokhara.
 In particular, Marpha which is popular for Marpha Brandy produced from local fruits.
 Lete is another beautiful village in the Mustang district of Northern Nepal with great views of the Dhaulagiri, Annapurna, Nilgiri and Tukuche peaks.

 Day 11 – Exploring Pokhara (1 Nov 2022)